Does having root canal therapy hurt?

 In cases where the tooth slated for endodontic therapy has some remnant of vital (live) tissue remaining in it, the profoundness of its anesthesia can be evaluated directly, and more accurately.

-Thermal (cold) How it works. and electric pulp testing How it works. are two common methods dentists use to evaluate the status of a tooth’s nerve (teeth with live nerve tissue typically respond to both tests).
+Thermal (cold) How it works. and electric pulp testing How it works. are two common methods dentists use to evaluate the status of a tooth’s nerve (teeth with live nerve tissue typically respond with sensitivity to both tests).

 The plan would be one where the tooth due to receive treatment is tested before its anesthetic is given (so the dentist has baseline readings) and then after.
 If the repeated tests are negative (nothing is felt), it’s a strong indication that profound pulpal anesthesia has been achieved.